hornemann/lc-sql/episodes/06-joins-aliases.md

 ![](fig/left-join-articles-journals_40.png){alt='Join Diagram for Example'}

 Alternatively, we can use the word `USING`, as a short-hand.
-In this case we are telling DB Browser that we want to combine `articles` with `journals` and that the common column is `ISSNs`.
+In this case we are telling DB Browser that we want to combine `filmsAndSeries` with `genres` and that the common column is `id`.

 ```sql
 SELECT *